 The County of Huron is proud to announce that all licensed child care centres and approved home child care locations are participating in the CWELCC system.
 Families will see a reduction in daily child care fees in 2022, with a future reduction in January 2023.

 Please contact your licensed child care program for further information on rates and rebates that you are now eligible for.

 View the Child Care and Early Years Community Plan, which discusses the current services and challenges in Huron County.

-EarlyON programs are a place where parents and caregivers of children (from birth to six years of age) can:
+EarlyON Child and Family Centres and programs are a place where parents and caregivers of children (from birth to six years of age) can:

 - Discover answers to questions on child development;

 - Find information about programs and services that are available for young children and families in their area;

 - Talk to EarlyON Professionals, as well as other parents and caregivers in their community.

 Qualified early years professionals can help families and caregivers find support, get advice, make personal connections and access a network of resources.
 If you are a parent or caregiver, join us in a safe learning environment where we can share play-based activities, story and music time, and information that supports families in their own communities.

 EarlyON programs offer indoor and outdoor in many locations through out the county, as well as virtual programming, telephone and email support.